-11 African American Inventors Who Changed the World
+10 Black Inventors Who Changed the World

-1. THOMAS L. JENNINGS
+1. Thomas L. Jennings

 Thomas L. Jennings (1791-1859) was the first African American person to receive a patent in the U.S., paving the way for future inventors of color to gain exclusive rights to their inventions.
-Born in 1791, Jennings lived and worked in New York City as a tailor and dry cleaner.
-He invented an early method of dry cleaning called "dry scouring" and patented it in 1821—four years before Paris tailor Jean Baptiste Jolly refined his own chemical technique and established what many people claim was history’s first dry cleaning business.
+Jennings lived and worked in New York City as a tailor and dry cleaner.
+He invented an early method of dry cleaning called "dry scouring" and patented it in 1821—four years before Paris tailor Jean Baptiste Jolly-Bellin refined his own chemical technique and established what many people claim was history’s first dry cleaning business.

 Jennings used the money from his invention to free the rest of his family and donate to abolitionist causes.

-2. MARK E. DEAN
+2. Mark E. Dean